The 20 greatest matches in the FIFA World Cup history - part III (1978-1986)

 After six penalties for each team, Real Madrid defender Uli Stielike was denied by the French goalie Ettori, but Didier Six and Maxime Bossis were stopped by Harald Schumacher, who put the Germans in the final against Italy.

 Very disappointed after losing that epic battle, the Frech used a reserve team in the third place match against Poland.
 More motivated, the Polish won 3-2 and finished with the bronze medal.
 The exhausted Germans faced Italy in the final and couldn’t put up a good fight, losing by 3-1.

 USSR 3-4 Belgium, June 15th 1986, León, Mexico – second round

-In the 1986, the Soviet Union made its last good campaign in a World Cup.
+In 1986, the Soviet Union made their last good campaign in a World Cup.
 After advancing to the second round as group winners, ahead of Hungary, Canada and Platini’s France, they would face Belgium.
 Despite being regarded as the underdogs, the Red Devils also had a decent team, with stars such as FC Bayern goalkeeper Jean-Marie Pfaff, Club Brugge legend Jan Ceulemans and the talented midfielder Enzo Scifo.

 In the group stage, the Soviets had thrashed Hungary by 6-0, tied 1-1 with France and then won 2-0 against the Canadians.
 Belgium, on the other hand, finished third in a group with Paraguay (2-2), Iraq (2-1) and hosts Mexico (1-2).